Thank you for reading our post, please rate this article at the end.

 - What’s the boat’s size and passenger capacity?

-- Does the pontoon boat come with its trailer, or do you have to buy it separately?
+- Does the pontoon boat come with its trailer, or must you buy it separately?

 - Does it have a manufacturer or dealer’s warranty?